The OCC will be open 7:00 a.m. to 1:00 p.m. on Labor Day, Monday, September 5.

 My family has more than 5, how did the City determine the family membership definition?

-When determining the membership options for the community center staff looked at our market research.
-The research defined the average family in Olathe to be 4.5 individuals to meet with this average the family was then defined as 5.
-In order to meet the needs of our community the memberships are designed to add additional children for $15 per month/per child (a 65% discount over the individual membership price).
+When determining the membership options for the OCC, staff looked at our market research.
+The research defined the average family in Olathe to be 4.5 individuals.
+To meet with this average, the family was then defined as 5.
+In order to meet the needs of our community, the memberships are designed to add additional children for $15 per month/per child (a 65% discount over the individual membership price).
 Members under the age of 2 are not required to hold a membership.

 Are there other options besides membership to access the Center?

-Yes, in order to help meet the needs of all users the center will have daily pass options and punch pass options available.
+Yes - in order to help meet the needs of all users, the OCC has daily pass options and punch pass options available.

 Can I rent space?

-Yes, the flexible design of the Center allows for group and private rentals.
-The Community Center is a great place to host birthday parties, weddings and community and business meetings to list just a few.
+Yes - the flexible design of the OCC allows for group and private rentals.
+The OCC is a great place to host birthday parties, weddings and community and business meetings to list just a few.
 See Event Rental FAQS

-How many full-time and seasonal staff are employed at the Center?
+How many full-time and seasonal staff are employed at the OCC?

 The Parks and Recreation Department hired 13 full-time staff members.
 Seasonal and part-time staff ranges from 14-18 people.

-How do I apply for a job at the community Center?
+How do I apply for a job at the OCC?

-Please watch for postings on the City of Olathe’s web site - http://www.olatheks.org/HR .
-If you would like to receive job posting updates please fill out the Job Interest Card and select Parks & Recreation.
+Please watch for postings on the City of Olathe’s web site - /HR .
+If you would like to receive job posting updates, please fill out the Job Interest Card and select Parks & Recreation.